Painting Restoration – a snapshot of what’s involved

 What is the most common type of painting that needs restoration?

 The traditional oil painting is the most common type to come to my studio for painting restoration.
 This is more a statement about the popularity of the medium than it is about its instability.
 In fact oil paint on linen canvas is still one of the most popular and stable combinations of painting materials available.
 There are still so many examples in existence of beautiful oil on canvas paintings dating to the 17th century.
 Many have survived with much of the original paint layer in tact.
 This is a true testament to the superiority of the medium.
-Whether modern painting materials such as acrylic paints will last just as long, we can’t say as we don’t have the historical proof.
+Whether modern painting materials such as acrylic paints will last just as long, is less certain as we don’t have the historical proof.
 Acrylics have only been around since the 1950s.

 Oil painting materials: red pigment in the centre, linseed oil on the right, and a glass muller on the left to thoroghly mix the 2 ingredients